syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 <ts ref=" ej.TextAlign"/>

 Gets or sets a value that indicates to align the text within the column.
+See textAlign

 #### Default Value:
 {:.param}